 To register and find out more visit www.tedxyouthaustin.com.

 About TEDxYouth@AustinTEDxYouth@Austin is an independently organized TED event, put together by approximately 50 youth team members and volunteer adult mentors.
-Created 6 years ago, TEDxYouth@Austin holds an annual full-day event in February previously at Westlake High School in Austin, Texas, but now the Austin Central Library.
+Created 8 years ago, TEDxYouth@Austin held an annual half-day event in February previously at Westlake High School in Austin, Texas and the Austin Central Library.
 This year, we have shifted to the Long Center, aiming to create an engaging environment for youth to explore “Ideas Worth Spreading.”
 Every year, a diverse group of Austin area students discover topics from speakers and performers that pertain to the chosen theme.
 In between speakers, attendees enjoy the xLabs, an interactive playground with exhibits that allow them to try out different activities, learn more about the speakers, and meet other attendees.
 Now TEDxYouth@Austin is one of the most dynamic youth events in the nation and is ready to create another event for attendees, old and new, to foster creativity, discovery, and innovation.